pikaybh/RAG-vllm-RA/README.md

 ## Notice

 ⚠️ This is a private repository.
-⚠️ Copying, distributing, or using this code without explicit permission from the authors is prohibited.
+Copying, distributing, or using this code without explicit permission from the authors is prohibited.

-⚠️ For inquiries about this project, please contact [Byunghee Yoo](mailto:pikaybh@snu.ac.kr) or [contact](#contact) below.
+For inquiries about this project, please contact [Byunghee Yoo](mailto:pikaybh@snu.ac.kr) or [below](#contact).

 ## Getting Started